Home: Adventures with Tip & Oh

 Home: Adventures with Tip & Oh is an American 2D animated television series produced by DreamWorks Animation and animated by Titmouse, which debuted on July 29, 2016, as a Netflix original series.
 It was developed by Ryan Crego and Thurop Van Orman.
 The series is based on the 2015 DreamWorks animated film Home, which in turn was based on the 2007 novel The True Meaning of Smekday by Adam Rex.
-With the exception of Matt Jones, who returned as the voice of Kyle, none of the original cast reprised their roles.
+Aside from Matt Jones reprising his role as the voice of Kyle, none of the original cast reprised their roles.